-SS, which is responsible for encrypting the data and placing it in encrypted storage.
+Similarly to the related work, we consider that clients can write and read their data as they wish.
+This is done by establishing a secure connection with the enclave on the storage service, which is responsible for encrypting the data and placing it in encrypted storage.
 The enclave will choose the key to encrypt the data, taking into account the frequency of each of the chunks.
 Next, we describe the operations of sending and reading a file on FH-Dedup.

 The data write/send operation is represented in Figure 1a.
-A client who wants to send a file F, first divides the file into several chunks, and builds a recipe file based on the order of the chunks in the file.
-The size of the chunks is a systemwide constant, e.g., 4KB.
+A client who wants to send a file F, first divides the file into several chunks and builds a recipe file based on the order of the chunks in the file.
+The size of the chunks is a system-wide constant, e.g., 4KB.
 The client then encrypts the recipe file with the client key Kc (unique per client) and sends it to the storage server.
-The client then sends all the chunks and the client key, through the secure communication channel with the enclave.
-The enclave generates a key for each chunk based on its frequency, a parameter t that indicates the maximum number of equal copies that can be encrypted with the same key, and a secret known only to the enclave, and encrypts each chunk with its respective key.
+The client then sends all the chunks and the client key through the secure communication channel with the enclave.
+The enclave produces a key for each chunk based on its frequency, a parameter t that indicates the maximum number of equal copies that can be encrypted with the same key, and a secret known only to the enclave, and encrypts each chunk with its respective key.
 After generating all cryptograms, the enclave builds a key recipe, which contains the keys for all the chunks that were encrypted.
-The enclave encrypts this recipe with the client key Kc, and stores the encrypted chunks and the encrypted recipe file in the SS.
+The enclave encrypts this recipe with the client key Kc, and stores the encrypted chunks and the encrypted recipe file in the storage service.

 To read a file (see Figure 1b), a client retrieves the encrypted file recipe and the encrypted key recipe from the storage system, as well as the encrypted chunks.
-Then it decrypts the recipe files with the Kc client key.
+Then it decrypts the recipe file with the Kc client key.
 Finally, the client decrypts each encrypted chunk using the respective key and reconstructs the file based on the file recipe.

 To prevent frequency attacks, it is necessary to store a cache in the enclave with the frequency of each chunk, that is, the number of times it has already been written.
-Due to the memory limit of the enclaves (128 MB) [16], it is not possible to store the frequency of all chunks within the enclave cache, e.g., using SHA-256 it is possible to obtain 2^{256} different hashes.
+Due to the memory limit of the enclaves (128 MB) [7], it is not possible to store the frequency of all chunks within the enclave cache, e.g., using SHA-256 it is possible to obtain 2256 different hashes.

 With 100MB available for the enclave cache, it is only possible to store approximately 2M entries in the enclave, as each entry occupies 42 bytes (including the hash, a frequency counter, and a reference to the respective entry in the frequency table).
-In real storage systems, these 2M entries can represent 5% of the number of existing chunks.
+In real storage systems, these 2M entries can represent 5% of the number of existing chunks (home directories can reach more than 200TB for backup systems [21]).